22f2001061/Group-2-DS-and-AI-Lab-Project/README.md

 ## 🧭 Project Overview

    VisionAssist is a real-time navigation aid designed to help visually impaired individuals navigate their surroundings safely.
 Using object detection, tracking, and distance estimation, the system provides auditory feedback about obstacles and objects in the user’s path.
+   The project uses a combination of **COCO 2017 dataset** and a **custom dataset** collected from **YouTube video frames** ([available here](https://drive.google.com/drive/folders/1ztLWfdN3As3kEFBYy0h9rb9OPw6CVTBp?usp=drive_link)) to train and fine-tune the YOLO model for real-world scenarios.
    The goal is to create an affordable and efficient assistive tool for enhanced independence and spatial awareness.

 ---